MicrosoftDocs/Devices-docs/surface/surface-arm-faq.md

 ---
 # Arm-based Surface devices FAQ

 ## Why should I consider Arm processors for new Surface devices in my corporate environment?

 Arm-based Surface devices offer exceptional performance, efficiency, and compatibility with both native and emulated applications.
-The Surface Pro (11th Edition) and Surface Laptop (7th Edition)), powered by the Snapdragon X series processors, provide outstanding battery life and seamless integration with productivity tools like Microsoft 365.
+The Surface Pro (11th Edition) and Surface Laptop (7th Edition), powered by the Snapdragon X series processors, provide outstanding battery life and seamless integration with productivity tools like Microsoft 365.
 Our advanced emulation engine, Prism, ensures smooth operation of x86/x64 applications, making it easier to transition without compromising on performance.
 The expanded support for native Arm64 apps allows your organization to use cutting-edge technology while maintaining compatibility with existing software.

 ## How has Microsoft enhanced app performance?

 Microsoft continues to invest in the developer ecosystem to ensure seamless performance for both native and emulated apps on Windows on Arm.
 We estimate that nearly 90% of total app minutes to be native apps, thanks to expanded tooling and support.
 Prism, our advanced emulation engine, optimizes performance and reduces CPU usage, delivering emulated app performance that surpasses even native apps on earlier models like Surface Laptop 5 and Surface Pro 9.

-Microsoft's commitment to advancing Arm and app compatibility is evident through ongoing outreach to ISVs and the App Assure program, which offers developer resources to address app compatibility at no extra cost to eligible customers.
+Microsoft's commitment to advancing Arm and app compatibility is evident through ongoing outreach to independent software vendors and the [App Assure program](https://www.microsoft.com/fasttrack/microsoft-365/app-assure), which offers developer resources to address app compatibility at no extra cost to eligible customers.
 This combination of state-of-the-art processors and innovative emulation technology provides exceptional performance on these new devices.

 ## What's new for Windows on Arm emulation?